Rishikesh-Jadhav/CMSC848F-3D-Vision/README.md

 - **Learnings from Assignment 1**:

-  1. __Rendering Your First Mesh:__ Basics of mesh rendering using PyTorch3D.
+  1. __Rendering First Mesh:__ Basics of mesh rendering using PyTorch3D.

   2. __Practicing with Cameras:__ Creating 360-degree gifs and setting camera viewpoints.